-As in the positive economy, the interest rate r is given as we are working with a small open economy.
-Given the production function F(K, N), we can determine the optimal capital-labor ratio K/N and, hence, the marginal product of labor w.
+As in the positive economy, the interest rate r is given as we are working with an open economy.
+Given the production function F(K, N), we can determine the optimal capitallabor ratio K/N and, hence, the marginal product of labor w.
 We also assume that the planner must finance government spending $\{G_t\}$ and takes the initial assets $B_0 + K_0$ as given.

-Given the initial values for all households, the planning problem is to choose a feasible allocation that maximizes excess initial resources so that remaining lifetime values exceed their initial values for all households.
+Given the initial values, the planning problem is to choose a feasible allocation that maximizes excess initial resources so that remaining lifetime values exceed their initial values.
 Formally, the planning problem is:

-$$\max F(K_0, N_0) + RB_0 - C_0 - K_1 + (1 - \delta)K_0 - G_0 - B_1$$ subject to the laws of motion for capital and the resource constraints for all periods, along with incentive constraints that ensure truthful reporting of households private productivity, and a condition such that lifetime value exceeds the given initial value.
+$$\max F(K_0, N_0) + RB_0 - C_0 - K_1 + (1 - \delta) K_0 - G_0 - B_1$$ subject to the laws of motion for capital and the resource constraints for all periods, along with incentive constraints that ensure truthful reporting of households private productivity, and a condition such that remaining lifetime values exceed the initial values.
 In the appendix, we prove that an allocation is Pareto efficient if and only if it solves the planning problem, taking as given initial values that are generated by this allocation.

-It turns out that the Lagrange function for the planning problem is separable in the allocation of each household and, therefore, we can separately characterize the solution to the planning problem for each household.
+The Lagrange function for the planning problem is separable in the allocation of each household and, therefore, we can separately characterize the solution to the planning problem for each household.
 The planner problem for each household is to choose a household allocation to maximize excess resources subject to the household's incentive constraints.
 To make this tractable, we assume that only local downward incentive constraints bind at the solution.
 Assuming that only the local downward incentive constraints bind is a finite type analog for the first-order approach typically adopted in dynamic Mirrlees problems with a continuum of productivity types.
 (See, for example, Kapicka (2013), Farhi and Werning (2013), and Golosov, Troshkin, and Tsyvinski (2016).)
 The relaxed component planner problem is formulated by replacing the set of constraints that ensure global incentive compatibility in the component planning problem with the set of constraints that ensure the allocation satisfies all local downward incentive constraints.
 We write the relaxed component planner problem recursively and then characterize its solution.